nsneverhax/guitar-hero-3-deluxe/README.md

 ### Playing *Guitar Hero 3 Deluxe* requires these things:

-- **A vanilla copy of Guitar Hero 3** for PS3, Xbox 360, Wii, or PS2 that you can extract onto your PC, or the PC version itself installed on your PC
+- **A copy of Guitar Hero III** for whichever platform that you can extract onto your PC, or the PC version itself installed on your PC
-- For Console: A **modded/hacked PS3, Xbox 360, Wii, or PS2** and a way to transfer files to it.
+- For Console: A **modded/hacked** console, and a way to transfer files to it.
-- For Emulator: A PC capable of running RPCS3.

 <br/>